 5. Misdirected emails resulting in loss or exposure of sensitive information

 6. Unauthorised storage and access to patient records

-Data protection healthcare is important for all individuals who have dealings with you as an organisation.
+Data protection healthcare is essential for all individuals dealing with you as an organisation.
 This includes patients, carers, family members, other health professionals involved in their care, employers/employees etc.

-As discussed in our security threats in healthcare industry, here is a quick watch:
+As discussed in our security threats in the healthcare industry, here is a quick watch:

-Should you need a deep dive into technical security risks in healthcare industry, and best security practices then read this article:
+Should you need a deep dive into technical security risks in the healthcare industry, and best security practices, then read this article:

 Data protection act 1998 and 2018 in social care and health

-Duties under data protection act 1998 and 2018 in health and social care
+Duties under the data protection act 1998 and 2018 in health and social care

-Under the DPA, healthcare professionals have a number of duties in relation to the protection of data.
+Under the DPA, healthcare professionals have several duties in relation to the protection of data.
 This includes: